chadac/golang/doc/next/6-stdlib/1-synctest.md

 "bubble".
 Within the bubble, [time](/pkg/time) package functions operate on a fake clock.

-The [synctest.Wait] function waits for all goroutines in the current bubble to block.
+The [synctest.Wait] function waits for all golangroutines in the current bubble to block.